Use OpenClaw in DSW

 • Resource Type: Select Public Resources.

-• Image config: Deploying OpenClaw has no image restrictions.
-You can select an image based on your requirements.
-If you do not have a preference, we recommend that you select the Alibaba Cloud Image: modelscope:1.34.0-pytorch2.3.1tensorflow2.16.1-gpu-py311-cu121-ubuntu22.04.
-This image comes pre-installed with basic environments, such as Python and Git.
+• Image config: OpenClaw has no specific image requirements.
+If you have no preference, we recommend selecting the Alibaba Cloud Image: modelscope:1.34.0-pytorch2.3.1tensorflow2.16.1-gpu-py311-cu121-ubuntu22.04.
+This image includes essential tools like Python and Git.

 5. Click OK to create the instance.
 Wait for the instance status to change to Running.

-Step 2: One-click deployment of OpenClaw
+Step 2: One-click deploy OpenClaw

 curl -fsSL https://pai-dsw-ai-machine.oss-cn-beijing.aliyuncs.com/agent/openclaw/openclaw_installer_dsw.sh -o openclaw_installer_dsw.sh && bash openclaw_installer_dsw.sh